Extra benefits and help you can get while on Attendance Allowance

 - they earn less than £123 a week (after taxes)

 You might not be entitled to get higher payments of your other benefits if someone gets paid Carer’s Allowance for looking after you.
 Contact your nearest Citizens Advice.

 Help from other charities

-You can get further information on Attendance Allowance and care needs support on the Age UK website or Telephone Helpline 0800 169 8787.
+You can get further information on Attendance Allowance and care needs support from Age Cymru.

 You can also find details of disability support agencies near to you on the Scope website.